paulmillr/noble-secp256k1/README.md

 ## Security

 The module is production-ready.
-Use [noble-curves](https://github.com/paulmillr/noble-curves) if you need advanced security.
+It is cross-tested against [noble-curves](https://github.com/paulmillr/noble-curves), and has similar security.

 1. The current version is rewrite of v1, which has been audited by cure53:
 [PDF](https://cure53.de/pentest-report_noble-lib.pdf) (funded by [Umbra.cash](https://umbra.cash) & community).